-- ▶ Development of the city as a weekend getaway destination through the creation of new city experiences and packaging. - ▶ Extend the leisure season beyond the current three-month season. - ▶ Develop an integrated city quarter approach linking the distinctive areas of the city while providing a platform for local collaboration e. g. the Georgian Quarter, the Waterfront, King's Island and Market Quarter A connected destination. - ▶ Linking the heritage and cultural stories to the countywide stories accessible in local communities throughout County Limerick. - ▶ Development of the Ryder Cup event city experience and legacy opportunities for the destination. - ▶ Development of a city quarter model supported by local working groups to generate new visitor experiences.

-- ▶ Ability to leverage off the Wild Atlantic Way and introduce new experiences to city packages through wider regional collaboration and regional outlook with Limerick as a Wild Atlantic Way Gateway City and hub exploration. - ► Grow the leisure tourism product opportunity across the city and link to the product base across the county e.g., mountain biking, cycling, golf. - ▶ International destination profiling through the hosting of the Ryder Cup. - ► Increased levels of industry collaboration to develop the tourism potential of the city and become recognised as a national leisure break destination. - ▶ Develop an innovative packaging approach building on existing experiences and activities that improves the supply of the product and contributes to increasing the length of stay in the city. - ► Capitalise on the food heritage of the city to develop new visitor experiences that communicate the Limerick food story. - ▶ Development of the Milk Market as a cultural resource based on a multi-day operational model.
+- Development of the city as a weekend getaway destination through the creation of new city experiences and packaging. - Extend the leisure season beyond the current three-month season. - Develop an integrated city quarter approach linking the distinctive areas of the city while providing a platform for local collaboration e.g. Georgian Quarter, Medieval Quarter / King's Island, City Centre A connected destination. - Linking the heritage and cultural stories to the countywide stories accessible in local communities throughout County Limerick. - Development of the Ryder Cup event city experience and legacy opportunities for the destination. - Development of a city quarter model supported by local working groups to generate new visitor experiences. - Ability to leverage off the Wild Atlantic Way and introduce new experiences to city packages through wider regional collaboration and regional outlook with Limerick as a hub for exploration. - Grow the leisure tourism product opportunity across the city and link to the product base across the county e.g. mountain biking, cycling, golf. - International destination profiling through the hosting of the Ryder Cup. - Increased levels of industry collaboration to develop the tourism potential of the city and become recognised as a national leisure break destination. - Develop an innovative packaging approach building on existing experiences and activities that improves the supply of the product and contributes to increasing the length of stay in the city. - Capitalise on the food heritage of the city to develop new visitor experiences that communicate the Limerick food story. - Development of the Milk Market as a cultural resource based on a multi-day operational model.

-- ▶ Development of innovative trails approach linking the city and introducing arts and culture as key place making component. - ➤ Creation of a coherent narrative around Limerick as Limerick Wild Atlantic Way Gateway City that tells the story of Limerick in a consistent manner adopted by all tourism stakeholders i.e., accessing the local story. - ▶ Development of a collaborative model that creates an active and functioning network that will develop the tourism potential of Limerick as a Wild Atlantic Way Gateway City. - ▶ Develop an approach to experience packaging that will maximise the existing assets, recognising the depth of the existing product base and identifying new integrated experiences through industry collaboration. - ► Growth of MICE (MEETINGS, INCENTIVE TRAVEL.
-CONFERENCES AND EVENTS) segment through the development of quality visitor experiences. - ▶ Development of urban Blueways linking the River Shannon and canal from the city to the University of Limerick grounds. - ► Growing importance of Limerick as a tourism hub for the Wild Atlantic Way and the emerging opportunities through the Tourism Masterplan for the Shannon.
+- Development of innovative trails approach linking the city and introducing arts and culture as key place making component. - Creation of a coherent narrative around Limerick as Limerick Wild Atlantic Way Gateway City that tells the story of Limerick in a consistent manner adopted by all tourism stakeholders i.e. accessing the local story. - Development of a collaborative model that creates an active and functioning network that will develop the tourism potential of Limerick as a Gateway City. - Develop an approach to experience packaging that will maximise the existing assets, recognising the depth of the existing product base and identifying new integrated experiences through industry collaboration. - Growth of MICE segment through the development of quality visitor experiences. - Development of urban Blueways linking the River Shannon and canal from the city to the University of Limerick grounds. - Growing importance of Limerick as a tourism hub for the Wild Atlantic Way and the emerging opportunities through the Tourism Masterplan for the Shannon.